n3tfl0w/wordsandmagic/_posts/2017-11-15-Amazon-Echo-vs-Google-home-dot-vs-mini-in-Ireland.md

 **Clear winner for me:** Google's Home Mini, but that's not to say the Echo Dot won't make a comeback later in the game.

-Amazon Echo Dot photo by Piotr Cichosz on Unsplash.
-Google Home Mini photo by Ben Kolde on Unsplash
+Amazon Echo Dot photo by Piotr Cichosz.
+Google Home Mini photo by Ben Kolde.
+Both on [unsplash](https://unsplash.com/)